MELON-27AF/netflux5g/DOCKER_IMAGES_UPDATE.md

 ### Notes
 - The Gradiant images are publicly available and don't require authentication
-- Version `latest` provides the most recent stable version of the Open5GS components
+- Version `2.7.5` provides a stable version of the Open5GS components
-- Ubuntu 20.04 is used as a base image for UERANSIM components, which will be configured at runtime
+- Version `3.2.7` provides a stable version of UERANSIM components
 - All functionality should remain the same, only the underlying Docker images have changed